Tracking Your Progress

 4. Traffic Opportunity

-• Use it: For motivation.
-This number reminds you why the work matters.
+• Use it — For motivation and prioritization.
+This number reminds you why the work matters

 How to Use These Metrics While Writing